-The album has yielded two singles with music videos and many positive press features in indie blogs and publications.
-Since 2017, the MITA trio has regularly performed at venues and festivals across the Midwest and around their NW Ohio home.
-With a focus on impressive musicianship the group always provides an exciting and compelling live music experience.
+As a live outfit, the MITA trio has performed regularly at venues and festivals across the Midwest and around their NW Ohio home since 2017.
 They have played alongside and in support of notable artists in a myriad of genres including Tyler Childers, Helmet, Samantha Fish, The War and Treaty, and OWEL.
-Due to the pandemic, they are currently in the process of re-booking their first extensive tour that would have brought them to Chicago, Nashville and many other cities for the first time.
-In the meantime, they have released a series of unreleased songs and covers in their home recorded video series "Songs from a Distance", and they continue to write and prepare for their next release.
+Due to the pandemic in 2020, they were forced to cancel their first extensive tour that would have brought them to Chicago, Nashville and many other cities for the first time.
+Like everyone else they had to get creative to share their music during the pandemic, so they developed and released a home recorded video series called Songs from a Distance.

 Around the same time, Fletcher went back to his roots as a solo performer using the pandemic as an opportunity to ready his first solo offering since Dead Ends.
 Vignettes was recorded at Court Street Recording in Youngstown in early 2020 and released during the pandemic in hopes to inspire some tranquility and calm.
 The EP is an exercise in beauty and simplicity, showcasing five instrumental pieces on a single guitar.
 The music was inspired by loved ones and key life moments, particularly his experience hiking the Camino de Santiago in Spain with his wife as newlyweds.

 Throughout the years Fletcher has continued to perform and write, often out of necessity.
 Music is his way to filter his experience, to process the trauma, relieve the burdens, and celebrate the beauty.
 He has amassed an impressive back catalogue of yet to be released material and continues developing ideas to share these songs in meaningful ways, and to let these moths fly free.